 The National Transport Authority (NTA) is charged with devising and implementing projects to enhance people’s use of public transport and sustainable travel choices, in line with government policy.

-The Authority has responsibility for three public transport capital investment programmes:
+The NTA are responsible for three public transport capital investment programmes:

 - Greater Dublin Area Capital Programme

 - Public Transport Accessibility Programme